 $53*, 1-hour lesson

 Children enrolled in individual instruction at Hochstein qualify for the following discounted rates for Music FUNdamentals or Children's Dance class: $39 for 6-week Summer 2017 program, or $58.50 for 2017-2018 school year.
 There are also reduced fees for individual instruction students in all other classes and ensembles.
 Adults qualify for reduced fees for Ensembles, Music Theory and Music History, short courses, and Dance.
-Fees are as of Summer 2017.
+Fees are as of Fall 2017.

 * Learn more about our Tuition Assistance by clicking here.